-Any proposal by a shareholder intended to be presented at the 2019 annual general meeting of Shareholders of the Company must be received by the Company at its registered office at Block D, Iveagh Court, Harcourt Road, Dublin 2, Ireland, Attn: Secretary, no later than December 21, 2018, for inclusion in the proxy materials relating to that meeting.
-Any such proposal must meet the requirements set forth in the rules and regulations of the SEC, including Rule 14a-8, in order for such proposals to be eligible for inclusion in our 2019 proxy statement.
+Any proposal by a shareholder intended to be presented at the 2021 annual general meeting of Shareholders of the Company must be received by the Company at its registered office at Block D, Iveagh Court, Harcourt Road, Dublin 2, Ireland, Attn: Corporate Secretary, no later than December 18, 2020, for inclusion in the proxy materials relating to that meeting.
+Any such proposal must meet the requirements set forth in the rules and regulations of the SEC, including Rule 14a-8, in order for such proposals to be eligible for inclusion in our 2021 proxy statement.

 Our Articles of Association set forth procedures to be followed by shareholders who wish to nominate candidates for election to the Board of Directors in connection with annual general meetings of shareholders or pursuant to written shareholder consents or who wish to bring other business before a shareholders' general meeting.
 All such nominations must be accompanied by certain background and other information specified in the Articles of Association.
-In connection with the 2019 annual general meeting, written notice of a shareholder's intention to make such nominations or bring business before the annual general meeting must be given to the Secretary of the Company not later than March 7, 2019.
-If the date of the 2019 annual general meeting occurs more than 30 days before, or 60 days after, the anniversary of the 2018 annual general meeting, then the written notice must be provided to the Secretary of the Company not later than the seventh day after the date on which notice of such annual general meeting is given.
+In connection with the 2021 annual general meeting, written notice of a shareholder's intention to make such nominations or bring business before the annual general meeting must be given to the Corporate Secretary not later than March 8, 2021.
+If the date of the 2021 annual general meeting occurs more than 30 days before, or 60 days after, the anniversary of the 2020 annual general meeting, then the written notice must be provided to the Corporate Secretary not later than the seventh day after the date on which notice of such annual general meeting is given.

-The Corporate Governance and Nominating Committee will consider all shareholder recommendations for candidates for Board membership, which should be sent to the Committee, care of the Secretary of the Company, at the Company's registered address.
+The Corporate Governance and Nominating Committee will consider all shareholder recommendations for candidates for Board membership, which should be sent to the Committee, care of the Corporate Secretary, at the Company's registered address.
 In addition to considering candidates recommended by shareholders, the Committee considers potential candidates recommended by current directors, Company officers, employees and others.
 As stated in our Corporate Governance Guidelines, all candidates for Board membership are selected based upon their judgment, character, achievements and experience in matters affecting business and industry.
 Candidates recommended by shareholders are evaluated in the same manner as director candidates identified by any other means.

-In order for you to bring other business before a shareholder general meeting, timely notice must be received by the Secretary of the Company within the time limits described above.
+In order for you to bring other business before a shareholder general meeting, timely notice must be received by the Corporate Secretary within the time limits described above.
 The notice must include a description of the proposed item, the reasons you believe support your position concerning the item, and other specified matters.
 These requirements are separate from and in addition to the requirements you must meet to have a proposal included in our Proxy Statement.
 The foregoing time limits also apply in determining whether notice is timely for purposes of rules adopted by the SEC relating to the exercise of discretionary voting authority.

-If a shareholder wishes to communicate with the Board of Directors for any other reason, all such communications should be sent in writing, care of the Secretary of the Company, or by email at allegionboard@allegion.com .
+If a shareholder wishes to communicate with the Board of Directors for any other reason, all such communications should be sent in writing, care of the Corporate Secretary, or by email at allegionboard@allegion.com.